 In case there is a serious issue with the hard drive and it crashes, you will lose all your data due to a hard drive malfunction.

 Which is why we recommend saving all your important documents and files on an external hard drive too.
 It’s good to keep a backup before its too late.

 Just to be sure if the hard drive has really malfunctioned, you can go to File explorer and follow these steps…

 -> Click the Windows button on the bottom left and search for File explorer

 -> Right click on the drive you want to check

 -> In windows, go to ‘Tools’ and click on ‘Check’.
 If the hard drive is causing the problem, you will find it here.

 You can also run SpeedFan to check for possible issues with the hard drive.
 If the hard drive has malfunctioned, you will need help from the brands service center for replacement.

-If you’re planning to buy a new laptop, we recommend buying it along with the Onsitego Extended Warranty plan to ensure a longer life for your device.
-The Onsitego Extended Warranty plan covers all the defects and malfunctions covered in a standard manufacturer’s warranty for up to 4 years, apart from the manufacturer’s warranty.
-Click here for more information on the plan.
+If you’re planning to buy a new laptop, we recommend buying it along with the Onsitego Extended Warranty Plan to ensure a longer life for your device.
+Our extended warranty covers all the defects and malfunctions covered in a standard manufacturer’s warranty for up to 4 years, apart from the manufacturer’s warranty.